STAN LEPARD

 WHO CAN APPLY?

-The intention of the scholarship is to broaden the game audio community by welcoming new faces to the premier annual event for game developers worldwide.
+The intention of the scholarship is to broaden the game music community by welcoming new faces to the premier annual event for game developers worldwide.

 We have no way to verify the authenticity of each applicant's claims.
 We are operating on the honor system and kindly ask that applicants respect the sponsors' generosity by being truthful in their applications.